Budgeting Credit Loans

 Is Credit Card Debt or Loan Debt Better?

 Credit card debt and loan debt are essentially the same in that they are both outstanding balances that need to be repaid.
-Even though one is a line of credit rather than a fixed loan, the only difference that can help you determine one as worse or better than the other is the interest rate.
+Even though one is a line of credit rather than a fixed loan, one of the only differences that can help you determine one as worse or better than the other is the interest rate.

 Credit cards and loans don’t have a standard interest rate across the board making one consistently more affordable than the other.
 Interest rates on credit cards vary widely depending on the credit card issuer, card type, and the credit scores of the account owners.

 There are many different types of loans that have incredibly different interest rates.
-A car loan for a borrower with excellent credit will have a lower interest rate, while online payday loans and other loans for bad credit will have a very high-interest rate.
+A car loan for a borrower with excellent credit could have a lower interest rate, while online payday loans, sometimes referred to as single payment credit, and other loans for bad credit may have very high-interest rates.

 If you have a personal loan with a fixed interest rate, this kind of debt will likely cost you less in the long run, as most credit card debt has a variable APR that can go up in time.
 So even if your current interest rate on your credit card balance is less than your personal loan’s APR, that could not always be the case if your loan is fixed.

-Unless you have relatively high-interest charges on your loan balance or an increasing variable APR, it’s usually not advisable for you to use a credit card to pay off a personal loan except as a last resort.
-This is especially true if your credit report is not in the best shape, as a change in your credit score could cause a variable interest rate to skyrocket.
+Unless you have relatively high-interest charges on your balance or an increasing variable APR, it’s usually not advisable for you to use a credit card to pay off a personal loan except as a last resort.
+This is especially true if your credit report is not in the best shape, as a change in your credit score could cause variable interest rates to skyrocket.

 When Is It Smart To Pay a Loan Using Credit?

-An instance in which it may be wise to pay off a personal loan with a credit card is in the case of moving your loan debt to a balance transfer card.
+An instance in which it may be wise to pay off a personal loan with a credit card is in the case of moving your debt to a balance transfer card.
 By doing this, you could take advantage of a 0% APR introductory period reducing the amount of money you need to pay in interest.
+Did you know that approximately 61% of young adults from the Gen Z generation and 50% of millennials with credit card debt may be unfamiliar with balance transfer credit cards?1

 Not every balance transfer credit card allows you to transfer a personal loan, but many credit card issuers do.
 Qualifying balance transfers of personal loan debt onto a credit card account with a low introductory period interest rate could allow you to save money and pay off your loan early.